Apply for funding to invest in employment opportunities in a municipality: Community Works Program

-Your municipality needs to have filed all reporting for any municipal, provincial or federal funding programs from the previous year with the Department of Municipal Affairs before applying for funding from the Community Works Program.
+Your municipality needs to have filed all reporting for any municipal, provincial or federal funding programs from the previous year with the Department of Municipal Affairs and Housing before applying for funding from the Community Works Program.

 You need to apply for funding by 22 November 2019.
-Project costs are only eligible for funding if the money is spent within 1 year of the date the Department of Municipal Affairs approves your funding.
+Project costs are only eligible for funding if the money is spent within 1 year of the date the Department of Municipal Affairs and Housing approves your funding.